Product Analysis & Improvement

 THE CHALLENGE

-Methylene blue, a protective dye used in photodynamic therapy (PDT), has been historically used in medicines and in FDA-regulated products for its ability to destroy pathogens.
-Due to the shortages in personal protective equipment (PPE) during the COVID-19 pandemic, the founders of Singletto saw the potential for PDT, and more specifically antimicrobial photodynamic inactivation (aPDI), to provide added protection for healthcare professionals in a believed safe, affordable, and environmentally friendly way.
+Methylene blue, a protective dye used in photodynamic therapy (PDT), has been historically used in medicines and other regulated products for its ability to destroy pathogens.
+With widespread shortages in personal protective equipment (PPE) during the COVID-19 pandemic, the founders of Singletto saw the potential for PDT, and more specifically antimicrobial photodynamic inactivation (aPDI), to provide added protection for healthcare professionals in a safe, affordable, and environmentally friendly way.

-When embedded into PPE such as surgical masks, hospital gowns, privacy screens, or even used as a consumer-product spray for textiles, Singletto's Oxafence technology (which includes methylene blue) can kill a range of pathogens — with the goal of providing a safe and effective means of delivering antimicrobial protection.
+Singletto engaged Exponent to provide regulatory expertise to help them navigate registration requirements with relevant government agencies.
+When embedded into PPE such as surgical masks, Singletto's Oxafence technology (which includes methylene blue) can kill a range of pathogens to support safe and effective antimicrobial protection.

 EXPONENT'S MULTIDISCIPLINARY SOLUTION

-How does Exponent help with a complex dual track FDA and EPA regulatory process?
+How does Exponent help with complex regulatory processes?
 We ask the right questions.

-In partnership with multidisciplinary experts from across Exponent, our Chemical Regulation & Food Safety and Biomedical & Engineering Sciences practices are helping guide Singletto in data and evidence gathering that demonstrates to the Food and Drug Administration (FDA) and the Environmental Protection Agency (EPA) the safety and efficacy of the Oxafence product.
+In partnership with multidisciplinary experts from across Exponent, our Biomedical Engineering & Sciences, Chemical Regulation & Food Safety, Electrical Engineering & Computer Science, and Polymer Science & Materials Chemistry practices helped guide Singletto in data and evidence gathering that demonstrated the safety and efficacy of the Oxafence mask to the Food and Drug Administration compared to a predicate device.

 Exponent's Impact

-Exponent has conducted preliminary research and analysis and is helping Singletto assemble the applications for the FDA and EPA.
-These novel type products are not only innovative and affordable but have the potential to help slow the spread of pandemic-level viruses like SARS-CoV-2.
-Additionally, they carry the potential for adaptation in low- and middle-income countries to provide protection against high-threat viruses such as Norovirus and Ebola virus.
+Exponent conducted preliminary research and analysis and helped Singletto assemble an FDA submission for its antimicrobial surgical mask, which was subsequently cleared in 2024.
+This novel technology is not only innovative and affordable but has the potential to be used in other applications to help slow the spread of pandemic-level viruses like SARS-CoV-2.
+Additionally, products like surgical masks with antimicrobial properties have the potential for use in low- and middle-income countries to provide protection against high-threat viruses such as Norovirus and Ebola virus.